hypi-universe/docs/content/gql-crud-tutorial.md

 "hypi-domain": "" –the domain of your Hypi app
 ```

 Let’s start performing some operations on your Hypi app.
-For the purpose of this tutorial, we will use the  **Api Editor.**
+For the purpose of this tutorial, we will use the  **GraphQL Playground**

-Documentation for the queries and mutations mentioned in this tutorial can be found on the right side of the Api Editor under the “DOCS” tab.
+Please check Documentation for the GraphQL  [queries](gql-queries.md) and [mutations](gql-mutations.md) mentioned in this tutorial.

 ## Create

-For this tutorial we would like to create an `Actor` object with the `name` “Will Smith”, `age` 17, and he stars in episodes 1, 2 and 3.
+For this tutorial, we will create an `Actor` object with the `name` “Will Smith”, `age` 17, and he stars in episodes 1, 2 and 3.
+To create an object we will use `upsert` method.
 The mutation will look like this.

 ```java
 mutation {